TKliche/p2-riscv-micropython/ports/riscv-p2/README.txt

 For writes, the value to be written is passed in the `pb` register.

+In all cases registers `pb` and `ptrb` may be modified by the subroutine.
+All other COG registers should be left alone.

 ## Timing

 pyb also has millis() and micros() methods to return current